 The UCI maintains three research vessels, equipment and technologies used to monitor water quality in the region.
 For several years, the UCI operated a network of eight real-time water quality monitoring stations in the northern estuaries of New Jersey in collaboration with the New Jersey Department of Environmental Protection, Barnegat Bay Partnership, Monmouth County Board of Health, local and regional watershed management groups, and other partners.

 Resources and Recent Activities

-- A Coastal Lakes Community Observing Network (CLONet) website was recently launched with project information and an online Field Data Sheet for participants to report their sampling results.
-A kickoff Summit was held at Monmouth University in March 2019.
+- A Coastal Lakes Community Observing Network (CLONet) website was launched with project information and an online Field Data Sheet for participants to report their sampling results.

 - The Monmouth Polling Institute and UCI conducted a survey of New Jerseyans’ views on plastic bag bans and plastic pollution and discussed the findings during the October 2019 panel event “Marine Plastics: Law, Science and Action.”

 - The UCI maintains the Mid-Atlantic Coastal Acidification Network website and is helping the organization develop a region-wide acidification monitoring plan through our work on the Mid-Atlantic Ocean Data Portal.

 - Monmouth Magazine profiled work by the UCI and students to locate and clear derelict fishing gear and marine debris on the floor of the Barnegat Bay that threatened wildlife.